Ira: Efficient Transaction Replay for Distributed Systems: Related Work

 \section{Related Work}

 \parhead{Optimal Cache Replacement} Belady's MIN algorithm~\cite{beladyStudyReplacementAlgorithms1966}, proved optimal by Mattson et al.~\cite{mattsonEvaluationTechniquesStorage1970}, provides optimal offline cache replacement by evicting the item whose next access is furthest in the future.
 Some works use adaptive heuristics, e.g., the \emph{adaptive replacement cache}~\cite{megiddoARCSelfTuningLow2003} (ARC) and LIRS~\cite{jiangLIRSEfficientLow2002} which use heuristics to dynamically balance between recency and frequency, and LeCaR~\cite{vietriDrivingCacheReplacement2018} uses regret minimization to learn this balance online.
 Another approach is to use hardware prefetchers which predict future accesses to hide memory latency.
 Prefetch-aware replacement policies like PACMan~\cite{wuPACManPrefetchawareCache2011} and SHiP~\cite{wuSHiPSignaturebasedHit2011} adjust eviction priorities for prefetched blocks.
 A different approach is to approximate the MIN algorithm from history.
-Works such as the HawkEye cache by Jain and Lin~\cite{jainRethinkingBeladysAlgorithm2018} observe that MIN minimizes \emph{total} misses but not \emph{demand} misses in the presence of prefetching.
-They introduce Demand-MIN and Flex-MIN to navigate this tradeoff.
 The Hawkeye cache~\cite{jainBackFutureLeveraging2016} uses past access patterns to approximate MIN decisions.
+Jain and Lin~\cite{jainRethinkingBeladysAlgorithm2018} later observe that MIN minimizes \emph{total} misses but not \emph{demand} misses in the presence of prefetching, introducing Demand-MIN and Flex-MIN to navigate this tradeoff.
 Subsequent works like Mockingjay~\cite{shahEffectiveMimicryBeladys2022} and Glider~\cite{shiApplyingDeepLearning2019} use machine learning to improve prediction accuracy but require specialized hardware structures and still cannot exceed the accuracy ceiling imposed by predicting from past behavior alone.
 Recent deep learning approaches~\cite{shiHierarchicalNeuralModel2021,yangSGDPStreamGraphNeural2023,ganfureDeepPrefetcherDeepLearning2020} use neural networks to learn access patterns, achieving higher accuracy than traditional heuristics but remaining fundamentally limited to inference from history.
 Our work differs from these works in that we transmit exact future access information from primary to backup, enabling true optimal eviction without prediction.